ucla-e1-malware/linux-scavenger-hunt/.clue-templates/clue06.md

 #### Finding Clue 7 ####

 `python` is a program we have been using to generate and test our clues.
-Your next hint is the location of the `python` program.
+Your next hint is the full path of the `python` program, e.g. `/usr/local/python`.